Web Analytics

 But more importantly, its audio characteristics can surpass some of the most expensive microphones in the game.
 The low noise and high sound pressure level make it one of the best microphones for recording rap vocals.

 This rap microphone comes with an excellent flight case.
-No phantom power is needed as it comes with its power supply.
+No phantom power is needed as it comes with its own power supply.
 A 7-pin cable is included to connect the two.
 You have to invest separately in a suitable shock mount.

 Neumann U87Ai: Best Rap Microphone Ever